untidy-hair/calleee/docs/guide/usage.rst

 (objects, functions, data, etc.) to the code under test.
 We often configure mocks to expose an interface that the code can rely on.
 We also expect it to make use of this interface in a well-defined, predictable way.

 In Python, the configuration part mostly taken care of by the ``mock`` library.
-But when it comes to asserting that the expected mocks interactions had happened, *callee* can help quite a bit.
+But when it comes to asserting that the expected mocks interactions had happened, *calleee* can help quite a bit.

 Example